odrotbohm/repositories-deepdive/demo.md

   - Fix ID type to `Long`
 - Introduce `ProductRepository extends ReadOnlyRepository<Product>`

+# Step 7 - Using manually defined queries

+__Objective:__ Learn how to manually define a query using the `@Query` annotation or named queries

+> As a user, I want to look up products by their custom attributes

+- Introduce the `@Query` annotation
+- Mention `jpa-named-queries.properties`

-# Step 7 - Flexible predicate exection
+# Step 8 - Flexible predicate execution

 __Objective:__ Learn how to define atomic business predicates and execute them in flexible ways.